Most academic work draws upon the works of others; therefore, citing your sources is an important part of the scholarly writing process.

 Citations include the key elements that allow your sources to be identified and located.
 These elements vary depending upon the type of resource.

 There are several reasons to cite your sources:

 Citation managers, or bibliographic management software, can save you hours by keeping track of your sources and formatting your bibliographies.

 EndNote and EndNote Web are available at no cost to GSU students, faculty and staff.
 Zotero is available as a free Firefox plugin for anyone to download.

 Use software like EndNote and Zotero to manage your sources - download citations from library databases; export the bibliography into your paper.
 Compare the features of some different citation manager programs here.

-All of these programs have Word plugins that automatically create bibliographies in the style of your choice.
+Both programs have Word plugins that automatically create bibliographies in the style of your choice.